Turn-Based Structural Triggers: Structure-Conditioned Backdoors in Multi-Turn LLMs: Introduction

+We introduce \textbf{Turn-based Structural Trigger (TST)}, a backdoor that activates from dialogue structure rather than prompt content.
+TST uses attacker-specified dialogue turns as the activation condition.
+At the target turns, the model produces attacker-specified behavior, such as degraded responses or advertisement insertion, while remaining normal elsewhere.
+TST has two security-relevant properties.
+(1) \textbf{Prompt-free structural activation:} the trigger is automatically present once the dialogue reaches the target turns, without requiring a user-supplied trigger pattern.
+(2) \textbf{Audit-depth evasion:} by placing the target turns beyond the interaction horizon of shallow behavioral tests, the attacker increases the cost of reaching and exposing the backdoor.

-We evaluate TST comprehensively in terms of attack effectiveness, utility preservation, cross-dataset generalization, and robustness to defenses under realistic threat settings.
-Using only 1{,}800 poisoned dialogues for injection, TST achieves an average attack success rate (ASR) of 99.52\% across four widely used open-source LLM families while largely preserving the original utility, retaining about 96.47\% of the clean model’s performance on average.
-TST also generalizes across instruction datasets, with ASR 99.19\% and remains effective under five representative defenses with ASR 98.04\%, highlighting the need for structure-aware auditing and mitigation for multi-turn assistants.
+We use fixed target responses as the primary setting to measure activation reliability.
+We additionally evaluate response degradation and a hybrid variant that combines dialogue depth with a lexical key, requiring both conditions for activation.
+Our evaluation covers attack effectiveness, utility preservation, cross-dataset generalization, and robustness to defenses.
+In the primary fixed-response setting, across four widely used open-source LLM families, TST achieves an average ASR of 98.10\% while retaining 97.78\% of the clean model's utility.
+It also generalizes across three dialogue datasets with an average ASR of 91.73\% and remains effective under seven representative defenses.

-\textbf{Contributions.} Our main contributions are as follows: \begin{itemize}[leftmargin=*,noitemsep,topsep = 0pt] \item \textbf{New attack surface.} We identify dialogue-structure signals as a new backdoor trigger channel in multi-turn assistants and formalize structured turn-based attacks, where activation depends on turn position and template formatting rather than user-visible text. \item \textbf{New attack method.} We propose Turn-based Structural Trigger (TST), a prompt-free backdoor that activates at specified turns independent of user inputs, enabling targeted payloads while keeping normal behavior on other turns. \item \textbf{New findings.} We show that TST is highly effective and generalize well, and that representative defenses are insufficient, motivating structure-aware auditing and mitigation. \end{itemize}
+\textbf{Contributions.} Our main contributions are as follows: \begin{itemize} \item \textbf{New attack surface.} We identify dialogue-structure signals as a new backdoor trigger channel in multi-turn assistants and formalize structured turn-based attacks, where activation depends on turn position and template formatting rather than user-visible text. \item \textbf{New attack method.} We propose Turn-based Structural Trigger (TST), a prompt-free trigger that activates at specified turns independent of user inputs, enabling attacker-specified behaviors while keeping normal behavior on other turns. \item \textbf{Comprehensive evaluation and extensions.} We evaluate TST across LLM families, datasets, and defense methods.
+We also demonstrate its applicability to response degradation and hybrid structural--lexical triggers. \end{itemize}